Convention Student Assistantship Application

 Thank you for your interest in the Student Assistantship Program.
 This program is dedicated to helping counseling students currently enrolled in graduate degree-granting programs to develop leadership skills related to the profession.
 One half of your time will be involved in working at various convention events and “shadowing” NYMHCA leaders; the other half will be attending selected programs.
 If selected, NYMHCA will waive your full registration fee, and waive fees associated with convention events.
 As an additional bonus, if needed you will receive two nights of “shared rooms” at no cost if needed.
 Two students will share a room and room service and other additional charges must be paid for by the student(s).

-Four (6) student assistantships will be awarded.
-The application is due by February 1st, 2020, and assistantship recipients will be notified at that time.
-Recipients must officially register for the convention by March 1st and note “assistantship recipient” next to their name or the assistantship could be awarded to another applicant.
+Six (6) student assistantships will be awarded.
+The application is due by June 24th, 2020, and assistantship recipients will be notified at that time.
+Recipients must officially register for the convention by June 30th and note “assistantship recipient” next to their name or the assistantship could be awarded to another applicant.
 If you are already registered, then your registration fee will be returned to you.
-If chosen, you will be expected to arrive at the hotel no later than Friday, April 3rd, 2020 by 11:00 a.m.
+If chosen, you will be expected to arrive at the hotel no later than Friday, July17th, 2020 by 11:00 a.m.

 College/University you are currently attending: